Iterative Interpolation Schedules for Quantum Approximate Optimization Algorithm: Results

 \section{Results}

 We analyze the performance of iterative interpolation (II) in comparison to the established technique of the Fourier method with $\Delta p=1$.
 We define {Total $\#$ of Layers} to be $\sum_i i {f^i_{eval}}$, where ${f^i_{eval}}$ is the number of functional evaluations at the $i^{\text{th}}$ QAOA layer.
 The functional evaluation implies the number of times the optimization routine evaluates the QAOA objective for a given problem.
 Hereon, we will refer to {Total $\#$ of Layers} given by $\sum_i i {f^i_{eval}}$ as \tnl.
 The II method consistently exhibits better performance evidenced by the lower median values in the \tnl.
 It is also noteworthy that in the case of the LABS problem, the approximation ratio obtained by executing the Fourier method is significantly lower even when the \tnl executed is much higher.
+The numerical results are obtained by state-vector simulations using the QOKIT~\cite{Lykov2023} library running on a NVIDIA A10 GPU with 24 GB of VRAM.

-Figure \ref{prob_eval} provides a visual comparison of II versus the Fourier method across our three benchmark problems.
+Figure \ref{prob_eval} provides a visual comparison of II in the Chebyshev versus the Fourier method across our three benchmark problems.
 The results for the following case studies are summarized below: